-Product management at Adobe, CA Inc., Nokia, Cisco, Kronos and as a consultant at BCG.
-Significant exposure to challenges in global product management & new product development.
-Currently working with 2 US based startups on their product strategy.
+Product management at Adobe, CA Inc., Nokia, Cisco, Kronos and as a BCG digital consultant.
+Significant exposure to challenges in global product launch & agile product development.
+Ex-CPO of a tech startup.

 Expertise in making a business case and creating templates and processes necessary to setup a complete product business for B2B space.